Updated February 2026

 Previously, domain blocking services were smaller in scale, and brand owners worked with multiple registries independent of one another to defensively block their brand marks across the extensions each registry offered.
 Some of these, like the Sunrise B program that was replaced by AdultBlock in 2019, may be familiar to you.
 As additional new gTLDs are introduced, the scope of blocking coverage needed by brand holders increases.

-GlobalBlock Coverage Expands: Now Blocking Adult-Themed TLDs
+GlobalBlock Coverage Extends to Block Adult-Themed TLDs

-As of October 2024, GlobalBlock now offers additional blocking and protection for your brand in adult-themed TLDs.
+As of October 2024, GlobalBlock offers additional blocking and protection for your brand in adult-themed TLDs.
 These TLDs, .xxx, .sex., .porn, and .adult present inherent risks to brand holders trying to protect their trademarks.
 Brand infringement and impersonation in this space can be detrimental to a brand’s image.
 Until the recent addition of adult-themed TLD coverage to GlobalBlock, these TLDs were only blockable through a separate solution, AdultBlock.
 Their inclusion in GlobalBlock’s coverage enables brand holders to protect themselves in a broader scope, particularly with GlobalBlock’s homoglyph coverage, described in detail below, that blocks domains with confusingly similar characters to one’s marks from registration and possible use by bad actors in nefarious ways.

 GlobalBlock and GlobalBlock+ Features